joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 Hyphenated.
 As in 'front of store take-back scheme'.

-#### Transit/ tertiary packaging
+#### Tertiary packaging

-Use ‘transit packaging’, not ‘tertiary packaging’.
+Use ‘tertiary packaging’, not ‘transit packaging’.

-In some instances it can be useful to remind users that transit packaging is also known as tertiary packaging.
+In some instances it can be useful to remind users that tertiary packaging is also known as transit packaging.

 ### W

+#### Waste

+For legal reasons we can’t refer to ‘household waste’ or ‘non-household waste’.
+So we have to say ‘household packaging’ and ‘non-household packaging’.

 #### Waste management fee